Routinator 0.10.2 ‘Skuffet, men ikke overrasket’¶

 Routinator connects to the Trust Anchors of the five Regional Internet Registries (RIRs) — APNIC, AFRINIC, ARIN, LACNIC and RIPE NCC — downloads all of the certificates and ROAs in the various repositories, verifies the signatures and makes the result available for use in your BGP workflow.

 It is a full featured software package that can perform RPKI validation as a one-time operation and store the result on disk in formats such as CSV and JSON, or run as a service that periodically downloads and verifies RPKI data.
 Routers can connect to Routinator to fetch verified data via the RPKI-RTR protocol.
 The built-in HTTP server offers a user interface and endpoints for the various file formats, as well as logging, status and Prometheus monitoring.

 If you run into a problem with Routinator or you have a feature request, please create an issue on Github.
 We are also happy to accept your pull requests.
-For general discussion and exchanging operational experiences we provide a mailing list and a Discord server.
-You can follow the adventures of Routinator on Twitter and listen to its favourite songs on Spotify.
+For community support and exchanging operational experiences we provide a mailing list and a Discord server.
+There are also professional support services with a service-level agreement available.

 To learn more about Resource Public Key Infrastructure, please refer to the RPKI Community Documentation.

 - Prometheus Metrics